joepareti54/NLP-and-co-occurrence-matrix/README.md

 s_corpus is the sorted corpus that contains unique words

-W is the dictionary with: keys = unique words in the sorted corpus of uique words, and values = index of those words
+W is the dictionary with: keys = unique words in the sorted corpus of unique words, and values = index of those words

  {END_TOKEN: 0, START_TOKEN: 1, etc